cesar-yoab/ForecastingElections/README.md

 ### Prerequisites
 In order to reproduce our results it is important that you have installed R and Python 3.
-A requirements.txt file can be found in this repository listing all libraries used, we recommend you create python environment to run all our code.
+A requirements.txt file can be found in this repository listing all libraries used, we recommend you create a python environment to run all our code.
 You can do this by running the following commands in a terminal

 ```bash